Extracellular vesicle: Enriched and depleted markers

 Usually, but not necessarily, the EV-enriched or -depleted markers are proteins that can be detected by Western blot, flow cytometry, ELISA, mass spectrometry, or other widely-available methods.
 Assaying for depleted markers is thought to be particularly important, as otherwise the purity of an EV preparation cannot be claimed.
 However, most studies of EVs prior to 2016 did not support claims of the presence of EVs by showing enriched markers, and <5% measured the presence of possible co-isolates/contaminants.
 Despite the high need, a list of EV contaminants is not yet available to the EV research community.
 A recent study suggested density-gradient-based EV separation from biofluids as an experimental set-up to compile a list of contaminants for EV, based upon differential analysis of EV-enriched fractions versus soluble protein-enriched fractions.
 Soluble proteins in blood, the Tamm-Horsfall protein (uromodulin) in urine, or proteins of the nucleus, Golgi apparatus, endoplasmic reticulum, or mitochondria in eukaryotic cells.
 The latter proteins may be found in large EVs or indeed any EVs, but are expected to be less concentrated in the EV than in the cell.

-Biological functions of EVs
+Function

 A wide variety of biological functions have been ascribed to EVs.